-As the Executive Director of SARAH Bill is responsible for the day to day operations of the Continuum of Care for San Antonio/Bexar County.
+As the Executive Director of SARAH Bill was responsible for the day to day operations of the Continuum of Care for San Antonio/Bexar County.
 Those operations include the annual Point in Time Count, HUD Grant Competition, evaluation of service provider performance, adherence to HUD homeless guidelines and implementation of HUD directives such as Coordinated Entry System and Housing First.
 He provides oversight for all program requirements and manages stakeholder relations.

 Bill is a veteran of the United States Coast Guard.
 He and his wife have been married for 43 years and have one son, a career Army officer, and three grandchildren.